-Category Values Used in Calculation 1 Overall Cost Build Costs Cost of development per m2 split down to: • Plot Costs (base construction); • External works costs; • Infrastructure. £ Other development costs % Professional fees (usually a % of the build cost).
-Supported with copies of the latest estimated costs on headed paper / official e-mails by the relevant companies. f

-Category Values Used in Calculation 1 Overall Cost
+Category Values Used in Calculation1 Overall Cost

+Build Costs

+Cost of development per £

+m2

+Other development costs %

+Professional fees (usually a £

+% of the build cost).

+Supported with copies of

+the latest estimated costs

+on headed paper / official

+e-mails by the relevant

+companies.

 Internal overheads (usually £

 a % of the build cost).

 Costs such as

 administrative within the

+Category Values Used in Calculation1 Overall Cost

 development company,

 land buyers and planning

 all non-direct site

 associated costs.
 Split of

 these should be shown.

 Market Finance (usually a £

 % of the build cost).
 The

 costs of any loans

 associated with the

 development split

 between:

 Finance for the land;

 Finance of

 construction.

 Marketing Fees (usually a £

 % of the market value).

 Supported by quotes from

 Estate Agents.

 Developer profit (only for £

-the open market element -
+the open market element

 of the proposal) (usually a

 % of the market value).

-70 of the market value).

 Contractor's profit (only £

 applies to the affordable

 housing element of a

 proposal) (usually a % of

 the market value)

-- list these and provide justification on and quotes for any
+Any Abnormal costs (please abnormal costs identified) list these and provide justification on and quotes for any

-abnormal costs identified) T -

 £

+1. This would also who wise are 2. feed as a large ent cost and the % figure for professional fees, marketing for the limit of t

-1 This would show the price per m2 for development cost and the % figure for professional fees, marketing fees etc. in other development costs category.
-Dependent upon any abnormal costs claimed it may not be necessary to complete this column for this section.
+This would show the price per m2 for development cost and the % figure for professional fees, marketing fees etc. in other development costs category.